Pulverizers

 The History of Pulverizers

-While coal was one of the first focuses of pulverizing equipment, it soon diversified.
-In the United States in the late 1800s, several people received patents for various machines designed to pulverize or crush soil.
-At this time, most of these patents were designed for use on the farm.
+While coal was one of the earliest priorities for pulverizing equipment, the technology soon diversified.
+In the United States during the late 1800s, several inventors received patents for machines designed to pulverize or crush soil.
+Many of these were created for farm use and land preparation.
 In 1886, for example, Fred Hepworth and Lou Satany of Aurora, Illinois received a patent for a "soil pulverizer."
 In 1892, Frederick Meier of Battle Creek, Michigan received a patent for a "clod crusher."
+These developments helped show that size reduction equipment could serve far more than mining alone.

 Advantages and Disadvantages of Pulverizers